QUALITY DECLARATION – SUMMARY

-Seasonally adjusted and trend estimates are not produced.
 The estimates are based on information collected over the financial year.
-However, seasonal weighting is not undertaken.
+Therefore, seasonally adjusted and trend estimates are not produced and seasonal weighting is not undertaken.

 Further commentary is often available through articles and data published in other ABS products, including:

-In addition to the PDF publication, the tables and associated RSEs will be available in spreadsheet form on the website.
+15 release, tables and associated RSEs are available in spreadsheet form on the ABS website.

 For more information about ABS data available on request, contact National Information and Referral Service in Canberra on 1300 135 070 or via email to <email@example.com> or contact Labour Markets Analytics Section by email to <firstname.lastname@example.org>